jdpro/zf2-queueing-factory-module/README.md

 zf2-queueing-factory-module
 ===========================
-> This module only provides an factories in order to give access to the queueing functionalities via zend framework 2 service manager.
+> This module only provides factories to give access to the queueing functionalities via Zend Service Manager.
 > For now, it is limited to Activemq.

 ## Installation

-Just add QueueAdapters to the listed module names, rename and copy the module.queue-adapters.local.php.dist to your application config, e.g. :
+Just add QueueAdapters to the listed module names, rename and copy the module.queue-adapters.local.php.dist to your application config autoload directory and fill it, e.g. :

 ```php
 return array (